SupervisedStylometry/SuperStyl/README.md

 ### Rolling Stylometry Visualization

-If you have generated samples in a rolling fashion (using `--sampling` in `load_corpus.py`), you can visualize how author predictions evolve across consecutive text segments.
-For example:
+If you have generated samples in a rolling fashion (using `--sampling` in `load_corpus.py`), you can visualize how author predictions evolve across successive text segments:

 ```bash
 # e.g., with 1000 word segments